mincer-ray/YAROOA/README.md

 }
 ```

-The collider object handles the physics and hit detection of the game objects, and outputs positions of game objects with Pos functions.
-The Pos function coordinates are passed into the render object which adds, removes, and moves objects on the canvas accordingly.
+The `collider` object handles the physics and hit detection of the game objects, and outputs positions of game objects with `Pos` functions.
+The `Pos` function coordinates are passed into the `render` object which adds, removes, and moves objects on the canvas accordingly.

+If the player picks up an air tank the `collider` will return a `pickupPos()` with a shorter length than the previously saved number in `game.js`. `checkPickups()` will add time to the timer and re-render the pickups that are left.

 ### Future Features

-**Day 1**: Setup Node modules.
-Write entry file.
-Get tile map working to draw levels:
+- High scores calculated by shortest time to complete game
+- More levels

-- `webpack` everything and have a page rendering
+- Music and sound effects
-- Get tile map functional
-- Create basic tile sheet
-- Make a decent tile map for first level and to write rest of game with